 Туре: String

 Default: None

 Required: No

 Configuration Section: Any section that you have defined for Eduction settings.

 Example: CaseNormalization=lower

-CaseSensitiveFieldName , below MatchCase , on page 72
+See Also: CaseSensitiveFieldName , on the next page MatchCase , on page 62

 CaseNormalization

 The case conversion to use for all incoming text.
 To improve performance, use this parameter to convert all text to lowercase or uppercase before attempting to match text.